codeceptjs/CodeceptJS/docs/mobile.md

 ## Cross-Platform Testing

 It is often happen that mobile applications behave similarly on different platforms.
-Can we build on test for them?
+Can we build one test for them?
 Yes!
 CodeceptJS provides a way to specify different locators for Android and iOS platforms:

 ```js